reiver/article-20250309/README.md

 ## Thank You

-Thank you for reading all that.
+Thank you for reading all of that.
 To summarize:

 You can try the real-time search-engine at: